Charlie Blackmon Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The righty last pitched on Wednesday against the San Francisco Giants, when he went 5 2/3 innings, allowing two earned runs while giving up three hits.
+- The right-hander's most recent time out was on Wednesday against the San Francisco Giants, when he threw six scoreless innings while giving up five hits.

-- In 20 games this season, the 27-year-old has put up an ERA of 3.99, with 7.8 strikeouts per nine innings.
-Opponents are hitting .272 against him.
+- The 28-year-old has a 2.44 ERA and 6.7 strikeouts per nine innings in 16 games this season, while allowing a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.